 Again, be sure to always test any treatment in an inconspicuous area, especially with aniline.
 In an emergency, a clear, mild dishwashing detergent may safely remove grease stains from leather.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
+We are a Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you., an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon.

 First published: 6-27-16; Revised & Updated 4-19-21